 Indeed, a podcast allows you to discuss critical issues that are relevant to your business or industry, build trust with your customers, create an audience, and offer a point of interaction with large numbers of listeners at a given time.
 Therefore, it's worth taking the time to do it right.

-To help you achieve all of this, we've outlined some critical tips on how to get yourself started; setting up a podcast for your organisation has never been easier.
+To help you achieve all of this, we've outlined the eight essential steps on how to get yourself started.
+Setting up a podcast for your organisation has never been easier, so what are you waiting for?

 Before you begin the process of recording and publishing your podcast, you must first determine what kind of audience you are going to attract.
 This will dictate what type of content you produce and, generally, what the podcast will become known for.